Labrador tea: Description

-The leaves are smooth on top with often wrinkled edges, and fuzzy white to red-brown underneath, and point straight to the sides or downward.
+Rhododendron groenlandicum is the current scientific name according to ITIS.
+Based on phylogenetic evidence, Ledum was subsumed into Rhododendron, becoming a section or subsection of that genus.
+The leaves of R. groenlandicum range from 2 to 6 centimeters.
+The upper side of the leaves have a thick waxy cuticle, while the lower surface is covered in dense white hair that turns rust-colored with age.

+Flowers

+The flowers of R. groenlandicum are small, white, and perfect (bisexual).
+Their clusters have up to 35 flowers with petals approximately 1 cm long.
+With 5 oval shaped petals it produces a sweet aroma and sticky nectar to attract pollinators.

+Pollinators

+R. groenlandicum is self-compatible; however, self-fertilization results in lower fruit set and fewer seeds per fruit.
+Pollination is primarily by bees; however, butterflies and beetles can also perform pollination.

+Its roots occur in the moss layer which is roughly 45 cm deep.
+On its fine hair roots it forms mycorrhizal associations.
+These help the plant acquire nitrogen and phosphorus from the soil by breaking down its organic form to improve drought tolerance and pathogen resistance.

+Habitat

+Labrador tea species grows primarily in bogs, wetlands, cold, acidic, nutrient-poor environments.

 R. tomentosum, R. groenlandicum, and R. neoglandulosum can be found in wetlands and peat bogs.

 Uses

 The Athabaskans and other indigenous peoples brew the leaves as a beverage.
-The Pomo, Kashaya, Tolowa and Yurok of Northern California boil the leaves of western Labrador tea similarly, to make a medicinal herbal tea to help with coughs and colds.
+The Pomo, Kashaya, Tolowa and Yurok have used the leaves of Labrador tea as a medicinal herbal tea especially for coughs and colds.
 Botanical extracts from the leaves have been used to create natural skin care products by companies in Quebec and Newfoundland and Labrador.
 Others use Labrador tea to spice meat by boiling the leaves and branches in water and then soaking the meat in the decoction.

 During the eighteenth century, German brewers used R. tomentosum while brewing beer to make it more intoxicating, but it became forbidden because it was thought to have led to increased aggression.